leliel12/talks/vvv2016/carpyncho/poster.rst

 .. code-block:: python

-    # all the sources from the boulge
+    # all the sources from the bulge
     search().filter(
         (tile.id >= 23) |
         ~((source.ra_k > 274) & (source.ra_j < 275))